 Change the node owner

+You must first enable Change Node Owner by RAM User.
 After Change Node Owner by RAM User is turned on, the workspace administrator can perform the following operations:

-Change the owner of a node or the owners of multiple nodes at a time on the DataStudio page.
+Change the owner of a node or the owners of multiple nodes at a time on the DataStudio page

 After you change the owner of a node in the development environment, you must deploy the node to the production environment.
 This way, the change can take effect.

-Change the owner of a node or the owners of multiple nodes at a time in the production environment.
+Change the owner of a node or the owners of multiple nodes at a time in the production environment:

-Change the owner of a node
+Change the owner of a single node: Click

 NoteAfter you change the owner of a node in the production environment, the owner of the node in the development environment is also changed.